lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 More information: [Subnet routers][tailscale_info_subnets]

-When not set, the add-on by default will advertise routes to your subnets on all supported interfaces.
+The add-on by default will advertise routes to your subnets on all supported interfaces by adding `local_subnets` to the list.

 ### Option: `dscp`